Smilla's Sense of Snow (film): Critical response

 Smilla's Sense of Snow received mixed reviews, with most of the negative reviews focused on the unrealistic ending.
 In her review in The New York Times, Janet Maslin wrote, "Smilla's Sense of Snow begins grippingly, then devolves into ever less credible derring-do as the action turns Smilla from a self-styled detective into an adventurer.
 The story finally leaves credibility behind as it sails off to the frozen north.
 The film has an elegant Smilla in Julia Ormond, whose remoteness works better here than it has in other roles.
 Ms. Ormond plays Smilla in the chic, alert, unsmiling fashion of a French film star, and she richly rewards the camera's many beautiful close-ups of Smilla cogitating on crime."

 In his review in the Chicago Sun-Times, Roger Ebert gave the film three stars.
 Despite the implausible ending, he found that the movie worked, writing, "Here is a movie so absorbing, so atmospheric, so suspenseful and so dumb, that it proves my point: The subject matter doesn't matter in a movie nearly as much as mood, tone and style.
 Smilla's Sense of Snow is a superbly made film with one of the goofiest plots in many moons.
 Nothing in the final 30 minutes can possibly be taken seriously, and yet the movie works.
 Even the ending works, sort of, because the film has built up so much momentum."

 In her review in the Las Vegas Review-Journal, Carol Cling wrote, "Fascinating setting and strong performances make up for the far-fetched plotting."
 In his review in the Flipside Movie Emporium, Rob Vaux wrote, "An underrated and effective thriller, buoyed by a fine performance from Julia Ormond."
 In his review in the Capital Times (Madison, WI), Rob Thomas wrote, "An atmospheric and enjoyably preposterous mystery."
 And in her review in Movie Mom at Yahoo!
 Movies, Nell Minow wrote, "The idiotic ending seems to belong to another movie."

-The Rotten Tomatoes website reports that the film received an aggregate 53% positive rating from critics (based on 32 reviews).
-On Metacritic, the film received mixed to average reviews, scoring 48% which was based on 18 reviews.
+On Rotten Tomatoes the film received a 53% positive rating based on 32 reviews.
+On Metacritic, the film received "mixed or average" reviews, scoring 48% which was based on 18 reviews.